 Please Fill In All Holes On The Beach When Done Playing Holes can trap sea turtles and are a safety hazard to humans.

-Keep Dogs On Leashes At All Times No dogs shall be permitted on the beach strand between the hours of 9:00 am and 6:00 pm during the period of Memorial Day through Labor Day regardless of whether they are leashed or not.
+Keep Dogs On Leashes At All Times No dogs shall be permitted on the beach strand between the hours of 9:00 am and 6:00 pm during the period of Memorial Day through Labor Day but must be kept on a leash at all times..

 No Fireworks Fireworks can scare off nesting sea turtles and leave behind trash that may be mistaken for food by marine wildlife.
 Also, unauthorized discharge of fireworks is not permitted per North Carolina state laws.